tommasorigon/India-SequentiaLogit/results.md

 In order to make the map data compatible with ours, there are some extra steps to do.
 Having loaded the data in memory, we compare which States are present in the map but not included in the survey.
 In many cases, it is just a matter of relabeling (e.g. from `Dadra and Nagar Haveli` to `Dadra+Nagar Haveli`).
 However, some cases require special attention:

-1. As mentioned, `Dadra and Nagar Haveli`, `Daman and Diu`, `Jammu and Kashmir`,`Odisha` and `Puducherry` can be relabelled to be coherent with the names of the our survey.
+1. As mentioned, `Dadra and Nagar Haveli`, `Daman and Diu`, `Jammu and Kashmir`,`Odisha` and `Puducherry` can be relabelled to be coherent with the names of the survey.
 2. For `Andaman and Nicobar` and `Lakshadweep`, both small islands, we do not have any observation in our dataset, and they will be ignored.
 3. `Telengana` is grouped with `Andhra Pradesh`.
 In fact, `Telengana` became a separate State recently, but at the time of the interview it was part of `Andhra Pradesh`.